Skip to content

 Leetcode Balanced Binary Tree problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Balanced Binary Tree problem solution we have Given a binary tree, determine if it is height-balanced.
+In this Leetcode Balanced Binary Tree problem solution, we have given a binary tree, determine if it is height-balanced.
 For this problem, a height-balanced binary tree is defined as a binary tree in which the left and right subtrees of every node differ in height by no more than 1.

 Leetcode Balanced Binary Tree problem solution

-Problem solution in Python.
+Leetcode Balanced Binary Tree problem solution in Python.

 class Solution: